 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA or we) is announcing an opportunity for public comment on the proposed collection of certain information.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
+Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
 This notice solicits comments on requests for exemption from the food additive listing regulation requirements that are submitted under part 170 (21 CFR part 170).

-Submit either electronic or written comments on the collection of information by August 26, 2013.
+Submit written or electronic comments on the collection of information by November 17, 2003.

 FOR FURTHER INFORMATION CONTACT:

 Peggy Robbins, Office of Management Programs (HFA-250), Food and Drug Administration, 5600 Fishers Lane, Rockville, MD 20857, 301-827-1223.End Further Info End Preamble Start Supplemental Information